-When downloading files from the internet, it's very important to verify that the file you downloaded IS in fact the file you EXPECTED to download.
-They SelfKey team provides checksums to files of the SelfKey Identity Wallet so that you can ensure that the file is not tampered with.
-You can compare the checksums by visiting our website at https://www.selfkey.org/download and compare it to the value your operating system provides.
+When downloading files from the internet, it's very important to verify that the file you downloaded IS, in fact, the file you EXPECTED to download.
+The SelfKey team provides checksums to files of the SelfKey Identity Wallet so you can ensure that the file is not tampered with.
+You can compare the checksums by visiting our website at https://selfkey.org/download and compare it to the value your operating system provides.

 You can do this Checksum Validation with a very slick handy free utility called HashTab.
 Simply download the utility, run the install, and leave it on your computer for future use.
-There are more tools listed below, most free.
-Windows 10 has a built in hash calculator.
+There are more tools listed below, most are free.
+Windows 10 has a built-in hash calculator.
 After downloading, validate the file: